 During the winter months, you will find more specials as it is not peak season.
 The specials go across the entire range of wedding services from photographers, stylists, candy buffets, photo booths, venues and much more.
 Generally, suppliers will be more flexible with their times and may have special’s, which will make your wedding more cost-effective.

 Another great fact is that with winter, there are flowers that only blossom during wintertime in Australia.
 You can also use flowers that bloom all year round.
 By incorporating something exclusive to winter, it will be different from your friend’s choices.
 They can not have the same type of flowers as they are most likely getting married during the warmer months.
 Some example of seasonal flowers are Snap Dragons (I loved playing with them as a kid 🙂 ), Queen Anne’s Lace, Freesias, Hyacinth and Orchids.

-PLEASE NOTE: If you are getting married and your favourite flower is NOT in season please listen to your florist.
-We had a client who spent $9,000 for her favourite flower to be grown in a hydroponics bay in Queensland.
+PLEASE NOTE: If you are getting married and your favourite flower is NOT in season, please listen to your florist.
+We had a client who spent $9,000 for her favourite flower to be grown in a hydroponics bay up in Queensland.
 The florist advised her that the moment they are not in the specific environment, the flowers start to die.
 By the time they arrived in Sydney, the flowers were dead on arrival.

-In a nutshell there is more flexibility to plan winter weddings.
+In a nutshell, there is more flexibility to plan winter weddings.
 With the potential cost savings, unique flowers and you can use the weather to your advantage.